Prospero Colonna

-Prospero Colonna (1452–1523), sometimes referred to as Prosper Colonna, was an Italian condottiero in the service of the Papal States, the Holy Roman Empire, and the Kingdom of Spain during the Italian Wars.
+Prospero Colonna (1452 – 30 December 1523), sometimes referred to as Prosper Colonna, was an Italian condottiero.
+He was active during the Italian wars and served France, Spain, the Holy Roman Empire and various Italian states.

-Biography
+His military career spanned 40 years, serving French royals, Kings of Naples, Dukes of Milan, Popes, the Catholic Monarchs of Spain and Charles V, Holy Roman Emperor.
+Along with his rival Bartolomeo d'Alviano, he is considered the best Italian general of his age.
+For his prowess at defensive and counteroffensive warfare, he was regarded as the new Quintus Fabius Maximus Cunctator, earning the nickname Cuntatore.
+His connections and career allowed him to become a great feudal lord in the Spanish viceroyalty of Naples.

+Early life

 A member of the ancient noble family of the Colonna, he was born in Civita Lavinia, near Velletri (Lazio), in 1452.
 He was a cousin of Fabrizio Colonna.

+Career

+Beginnings

-His first notable action as a military leader was in 1484, when he defended the family castle of Paliano against an assault by the rival Orsini and Riario families.
+His first notable action as a military leader was in 1484 when he defended the family castle of Paliano against an assault by the rival Orsini and Riario families.
 After some other battle deeds, Prospero, who had joined Cardinal Giuliano della Rovere's party, was imprisoned in Castel Sant'Angelo (Rome) by Pope Alexander VI.
 Once freed, he was soon imprisoned again for his allegiance to Charles VIII of France during his invasion of Italy.
 In the end, the King of France was victorious against the Pope and entered Rome, backed by Prospero and Fabrizio Colonna, in 1495.

 During the brief French rule over the Kingdom of Naples, Prospero obtained the duchy of Traetto and the county of Forlì.
 However, when Charles returned beyond the Alps, Prospero helped King Ferdinand II of Naples to evict the French viceroy from Naples.

 The situation changed again with the new French invasion of Louis XII.
-While the Neapolitan king Frederick IV fled to the island of Ischia, Fabrizio and Prospero Colonna tried to defend the kingdom.
-They were defeated and imprisoned in the Castel Nuovo of Naples.
+While the Neapolitan king Frederick IV fled to the island of Ischia, Fabrizio and Prospero Colonna tried to defend the kingdom., but were defeated and imprisoned in the Castel Nuovo of Naples.
 They were also excommunicated by Alexander VI, who took their castles in the Lazio.
-Eventually ransomed, both cousins then entered the service of the Spanish general Gonzalo Fernández de Córdoba, viceroy of Naples.
+Eventually ransomed, both cousins then introduced themselves to the Spanish general Gonzalo Fernández de Córdoba, the "Great Captain", and entered the service of the Catholic Monarchs of Spain.
+They were followed by Diego García de Paredes, a Spaniard working for the Colonna family.

-Prospero Colonna had an important role in the Spanish victory at Cerignola (1503), which gave Spain the keys to Naples.
-After Alexander VI's death, he was also able to take back his territories in the Lazio.
-He commanded the light cavalry at the Battle of Garigliano.